 Since 1988 Allegheny Surveys has performed rural boundary surveys throughout the state.
 Our focus was initially in the central part of the state, in Clay, Webster, Nicholas and surrounding counties.
 As our personnel and client base grew, so did the range of our boundary efforts.

 In addition to our performance of large boundary surveys for corporate clients, we maintain a strong presence in the private arena, performing numerous rural boundary surveys throughout a given year for private landowners.
 Normally the firm has between ten and twenty private rural boundary surveys under contract at any given time.
-In spite of its strong presence in the corporate arena, over 10% of its total revenue in the past two years has come from private landowners.

 Over the years, the firm has been called on to prepare surveys and provide testimony relevant to boundary litigation.
-The president and CEO of the firm,
+The President and CEO of the firm,

 Marshall W. Robinson , has provided expert witness testimony in dozens of cases throughout the central and southern parts of the state, and has given several seminars on boundary related issues.
 He has worked closely with numerous lawyers in the small communities of the state on delicate private boundary and right-of-way issues.
-As many of his senior party chiefs have attained licensure as Professional Surveyors, they have also begun, in the past few years, to interact closely with lawyers and clients in resolving or litigating difficult boundary issues.
+As many of his senior party chiefs have attained licensure as Professional Surveyors, they have also begun, to interact closely with lawyers and clients in resolving or litigating difficult boundary issues.